 1950: Film composer Alan Silvestri, best known for his frequent collaboration with director Robert Zemeckis, including composing for films such as the "Back to the Future" trilogy, "Forrest Gump" and "Cast Away," is born in New York City.
 Silvestri has received two Academy Award nominations, one for Best Original Score for "Forrest Gump" and one for Best Original Song for "Believe" on "The Polar Express" soundtrack.
 He's also composed scores for other movies such as "Predator," "The Mummy Returns," "Van Helsing," "G.I.
 Joe: The Rise of Cobra" and "Marvel's The Avengers."

-1948: Singer-songwriter Steven Tyler, best known as the frontman for rock band Aerosmith, is born Steven Victor Tallarico in Yonkers, N.Y.
+1948: Singer-songwriter Steven Tyler, best known as the frontman for rock band Aerosmith, is born Steven Victor Tallarico in Yonkers, New York.

 1945: The Battle of Iwo Jima comes to an end.
 The month-long battle, which included some of the fiercest and bloodiest fighting of World War II, left American forces in control of the entire island, including its three airfields, providing a staging area for attacks on the Japanese main islands.
 The battle was immortalized by Joe Rosenthal's photograph of the raising of the U.S. flag on top of Mount Suribachi by five U.S. Marines and one U.S. Navy battlefield Hospital Corpsman.
 The photograph records the second flag-raising on the mountain, both of which took place on the fifth day of the 35-day battle.

-1943: Journalist Bob Woodward, who with his fellow Washington Post reporter Carl Bernstein did the majority of the most important news reporting on the Watergate scandal, is born in Geneva, Ill.
+1943: Journalist Bob Woodward, who with his fellow Washington Post reporter Carl Bernstein did the majority of the most important news reporting on the Watergate scandal, is born in Geneva, Illinois.

 1942: The Germans begin sending Jews to the Auschwitz II–Birkenau extermination camp in Poland.
 Through late 1944, 1.3 million prisoners died at the camp, most of them in its gas chambers.
 Those not killed in the gas chambers died of starvation, forced labor, infectious diseases, individual executions and medical experiments.
 On Jan.
 27, 1945, Auschwitz was liberated by Soviet troops, a day commemorated around the world as International Holocaust Remembrance Day.

-1940: Actor James Caan, best known for his starring roles in "El Dorado," "The Godfather," "Rollerball," "Misery," "A Bridge Too Far," "Brian's Song" and "Elf," is born in The Bronx, N.Y.
-Caan, who was nominated for an Oscar for his supporting role in "The Godfather," is seen here in 2011 with his son, fellow actor Scott Caan.
+1940: Actor James Caan, best known for his starring roles in "El Dorado," "The Godfather," "Rollerball," "Misery," "A Bridge Too Far," "Brian's Song" and "Elf," is born in The Bronx, New York.
+Caan, who was nominated for an Oscar for his supporting role in "The Godfather," is seen here in 2010 with his son, fellow actor Scott Caan.

-1934: Actor Alan Arkin, seen here on the left with his "Argo" co-star John Goodman at the Academy Awards in 2013, is born in Brooklyn, N.Y.
+1934: Actor Alan Arkin is born in Brooklyn, New York.
 Arkin is known for movies such as "Wait Until Dark," "The Russians Are Coming, the Russians Are Coming," "The Heart Is a Lonely Hunter," "Catch-22," "Edward Scissorhands," "Glengarry Glen Ross," "Little Miss Sunshine" and "Argo."
 He's been nominated for four Academy Awards, winning his first Oscar in 2007 for Best Supporting Actor for "Little Miss Sunshine."

-1931: Actor and director Leonard Nimoy, best known for playing Mr. Spock on the original "Star Trek" TV series and in seven movies, is born in Boston, Mass.
+1931: Actor and director Leonard Nimoy, best known for playing Mr. Spock on the original "Star Trek" TV series and in seven movies, is born in Boston, Massachusetts.
 Nimoy, a U.S. Army veteran, also appeared in the TV shows "Mission: Impossible" and "Fringe" and wrote the autobiographies "I Am Not Spock" and "I Am Spock."
 Nimoy died from complications of chronic obstructive pulmonary disease at age 83 on Feb.
 27, 2015.

 1930: Sandra Day O'Connor, the first woman appointed to the Supreme Court of the United States, is born in El Paso, Texas.
 She served as an associate justice from her appointment in 1981 by President Ronald Reagan until her retirement from the Supreme Court in 2006.